Athletics and Recreation

 Health and Wellness Center

-Wellness is important at Juniata.
+Holistic wellbeing is important at Juniata.
 Students are encouraged to optimize their physical and emotional health.
-Although prevention is the primary focus of the Health & Wellness Center, intervention is also provided through the following services:
+Although prevention is the primary focus of our efforts, intervention, response and care is also provided through the following services:

-The center is staffed by a nurse and administrative assistant Monday thru Friday and visiting physicians on Wednesdays from 9:00 a.m. to 4:00 p.m; Friday mornings from 9:00 a.m. to noon and Mondays evenings from 6:00 – 8:00 p.m.
+Health Services is staffed by a nurse and administrative assistant Monday thru Friday and visiting physicians who are regularly scheduled on campus during daytime and evening hour periods to accommodate the range of student availabilities and needs.
+Adjustments to the scheduling of doctors follows use patterns of students and can be made at any time.
 Treatment is provided for minor injuries and ailments and routine care of chronic illnesses for full-time students.
 A health fee is assessed each semester for medical and counseling services.
 The fee is for services and is not a supplemental form of health insurance.
 For comprehensive and specialized care, students are referred to the local hospital or to other medical facilities in the area.
 All full-time Juniata students are required to provide proof of insurance.
 If proof is not provided, full-time students will be charged a premium and enrolled in a student accident insurance program.

 For additional information, please visit the Health and Wellness Center site at https://www.juniata.edu/offices/health/

-The Health & Wellness Center also provides personal counseling for all students.
-Each student may receive up to ten sessions of counseling per year free of charge.
-These services are provided by master’s level therapists who are supervised by the center’s consulting psychiatrist.
+The Glaeser Counseling Center also provides personal counseling for all students, and sessions are arranged under the care of clinicians as client needs and progress dictate.
+These services are provided by licensed therapists.
 All services are confidential and are not included on the student record.
 Counseling services also include assessments, screenings, prevention programming, appropriate referrals, workshops/presentations, support groups, drug and alcohol education programs, and when appropriate, referral to the center’s consulting psychiatrist.

-The College ID card must be presented for admission to meals and to many of the activities at the College, including home athletic events and various college sponsored programs.
-It also is used for checking out materials at the library.
+The College ID card, or “Gold Card”, must be presented for admission to meals and to many of the activities at the College, including home athletic events and various college sponsored programs.
+It also is used for checking out materials at the Statton Learning Commons.
 Used primarily for identification, the card should be carried at all times.
 Identification cards are non-transferable.
 If lost or stolen, the ID card can be replaced by request at The Public Safety Office.
-A fee of $20.00 is charged for replacement, $10.00 Fee is charged to replace a damaged ID card, the damaged card must be returned.
+A fee of $25.00 is charged for replacement.

-Failure to show an ID card in response to a request by a college official will result in a $10.00 fine.
+Failure to show an ID card in response to a request by a college official is a violation of the Student Code of Conduct.

-Each retreat is led by two Peer Leaders who are upper-class Juniata College students and one faculty/staff advisor.
+Each retreat is led by Peer Leaders who are returning Juniata College students.

 - Establish new social relationships;